Biswajit-Panda/Student-Attendance-OpenCV/README.md

 * Then we train the images in the train_model module and save the model.
 * Use the trained model to take attendance of students.

-# 3. Concepts Used
+<h1 align="center">3.
+Concepts Used</h1>

 ### Face Detection In OpenCV
 Python programming language consists of an open-source library named OpenCV.
-It contains a module named **cascadeClassifier()**.
+It contains a module named ```cascadeClassifier()```.
 This library was used for having face detection work in real-time on a webcam feed.
 We pass the ***“haarcascade_frontalface_default.xml”*** file as an argument into that OpenCV module.
 ### Face Recognition
 For Face recognition, we use the **Local Binary Pattern Histograms(LBPH) Algorithm** to train our model.
 LBPH is a powerful feature that was first described in 1996.
 LBP is combined with histograms to represent the face images as simple data vectors.
 It is easy, accessible, and robust.
-In our project, we use the OpenCV predefined module i.e. ***LBPHFaceRecognizer_create()*** to create the recognizer and use this to train our model which can recognize faces to predict the Regd.
+In our project, we use the OpenCV predefined module i.e. ```LBPHFaceRecognizer_create()``` to create the recognizer and use this to train our model which can recognize faces to predict the Regd.
 No.

-# 4. DFD and ER Diagram
+<h1 align="center">4.
+DFD and ER Diagram</h1>

 ### Data Flow Diagram
 ![DFD](Assets/dfd.jpg)